schierlm/Oberon-extended-history/README.md

      ORL.Load Modules.bin ~                                                # load the "regular" boot file onto the boot area of the local disk

 This step is possible, because module *ORL* is written such that it can be executed on both the FPGA Oberon and the Extended Oberon system.
 It produces output using the Extended Oberon module and object file format.

+Release the temporary versions of modules *ORL* and *Disk* (compiled for the "old" system), as they are no longer needed:

+     System.Free ORL Disk ~

 Compile the remaining modules of Extended Oberon: